StrangeBeeCorp/docs/docs/cortex/installation-and-configuration/run-cortex-with-docker.md

-# How to Run Cortex with Docker
+# Run Cortex with Docker

 This topic provides step-by-step instructions for running Cortex with Docker or Podman.